Covid-19

 Please see below for key messages with resource links:

-VACCINATE: Those 5 years and older are eligible for a primary series.
-12 and older may also be eligible for a booster vaccine.
-Click here for upcoming vaccination clinics hosted by the De Pere Health Department - or call 2-1-1 or visit vaccines.gov to find a vaccine clinic near you.
+VACCINATE: Click here for upcoming vaccination clinics hosted by the De Pere Health Department - or call 2-1-1 or visit vaccines.gov to find a vaccine clinic near you.

 MASK: Wear a well-fitting mask in public and near others if you were recently exposed or positive for COVID to help protect yourself and others.
 If you are using a N95 mask, make sure you are wearing it properly.
 Clean/replace and store your mask correctly.

 TEST: Sick or exposed?
-Visit your local pharmacy or health care system website for testing options and appointments or request an at-home collection kit.
+Visit your local pharmacy or health care system website for testing options and appointments or use an at home test kit

 CONTACT YOUR HEALTH CARE PROVIDER: Talk to your health care provider to see if COVID-19 treatment or medication may be right for you.
 Your health care provider can help determine if you are eligible.